ceterumnet/ImageAcquisition/README.txt

  - Autoguide
     This would be higher priority, but PHD guiding is good and free.
 (I've bumped this up the list per Vicent's feedback.)
+    I'm not sure if Autoguide is a standalone process or not.
+I think it probably is.
+But I don't think I can say that for sure at this point.

  - ImageAcquisitionSettings
     There needs to be a place to store things like F/L, Aperture, Site